jgraves3gt/Blazor-GoogleMaps/README.md

       1. (ie. `<Map @ref="MapItem">` and then in your code `private Map MapItem { get; set; }`)
 4. The following table describes the events that can be subscribed to on the `Map` instance and their argument types.
 Note that many of these events are fired when map elements are interacted with, such as a map marker, however all of these events are subscribed to via the `Map` component, and the relevant map elements are returned within the event arguments.
     1. More in depth documentation is given about these events in Google's official documentation [Here](https://developers.google.com/maps/documentation/javascript/reference)
+5. To initialize the map to start at a specific location, you need to provide the `MapOptions` to the `Map` component.
+This `Map` component accepts an `object` type for the `MapOptions` so that you can provide your own implementation of the options.
+As long as you follow the same structure as is outlined in the official Google documentation (link provided in the previous step), then you shouldn't have any issues.
+However I have created a class called `MapOptions` that you can use.
+It has several commonly used values by default, but they can be reassigned however you would like.
+If you would like to programatically move the map to an new location, simply create a new instance of the `MapOptions` and assign it to the `Map` reference's `MapOptions` property.
+      1. An example of creating your own `MapOptions` could look something like this:
+      2. `var _mapOptions = new { center = new MapLatLng { lat = 41.739081, lng = -111.834756 }, zoom = 15, tilt = 0 };`
+      3. Then assign this to the `Map` reference and you should be good to go.
 ### Map Events
 | Event | Arg Type | Arg Description | Example |
 |-------|----------|-----------------|---------|